-Investment drives competition in broadband deployment, adoption, and innovation

-- A light-touch regulatory policy environment, and targeted government financial support for broadband has encouraged more than \$1.7 trillion in investment since 1996. - The result has been near-nationwide broadband deployment, widespread adoption of innovative services, and significant progress in narrowing the digital divide.

-Internet data traffic continues to rise rapidly, and the U.S. remains a global leader 2.

-- However, accommodating data traffic growth and maintaining U.S. International leadership will require policies that address our greatest communications and technology challenges while at the same time encouraging ongoing network investment. - Wireline infrastructure is essential to next generation broadband and 5G wireless networks.
+- 1. Competition and technological innovation define the communications industry today - Consumers are choosing among a wide array of new internet-based and wireless communications services - Legacy regulatory structures must adapt to the new competitive dynamic - 2.
+Investment drives broadband deployment, adoption, and innovation - A light-touch regulatory policy environment, and targeted government financial support for broadband has encouraged more than \$1.7 trillion in investment since 1996 - The result has been near-nationwide broadband deployment, widespread adoption of innovative services, and significant progress in narrowing the digital divide - 3.
+Internet data traffic continues to rise rapidly and the U.S. remains a global leader - However, accommodating data traffic growth and maintaining U.S. International leadership will require policies that address our greatest communications and technology challenges while at the same time encouraging ongoing network investment - Wireline infrastructure is essential to next generation broadband and 5G wireless networks

-3. Competition and technological innovation define the communications industry today
+1. Competition and Technological Innovation Define the Today's Communications Industry

-- Consumers are choosing among a wide array of new internet-based and wireless communications services. - Legacy regulatory structures must adapt to the new competitive dynamic.
+As consumers choose among a wide array of new Internet-based and wireless communications services, legacy regulatory structures must adapt to reflect the new competitive dynamic